SaadElAboudi/agentic-ai-cx-poc/README.md

 - **Increase automation** by 40%+
 - **Enhance experience** through instant resolution

-For Sabio and its CX platform, Agentic AI is the next frontier in contact center automation and customer satisfaction.
+For any contact center or CX platform, Agentic AI is the next frontier in automation and customer satisfaction.

 ---